 It is a good idea to have your veterinarian's advice in what to use to treat your horse for lice or mites.
 Very often, the insecticides should not be used if the horse is sick or taking any kind of medication.
 The stall should be stripped and fumigated.

-There are many repellants that can be sprayed or wiped directly on your horse to rid it of flies, mosquitoes, ticks, chiggers, fleas and lice.
+There are many repellents that can be sprayed or wiped directly on your horse to rid it of flies, mosquitoes, ticks, chiggers, fleas and lice.
 Water based repellents will have to be applied more often that an oil based product.
 Gels and spot-on, wipes, roll-ons, ointments products are some other forms of repellents and insecticides on the market.

-For those who prefer a more holistic approach will want to try some of the all-natural products.
+Those who prefer a more holistic approach will want to try some of the all-natural products.
 Most contains citronella or other herbs and spices that ward off external pests.